h15200/notes/python.md

 ## string template literals (v.
 3.6+)

-- prepending with `f` will format the string with literals
+- prepending with `f` + quotation marks (single or double) will format the string with literals

 ```
 name = 'Patti'